aKnownSaltMine/WAH_Report/README.md

 * The agent cannot have any displinary action taken against them in the three months being examained
 * Schedule must include one weekend day worked
 * Must be willing to work 4 hours minimum of Overtime per month if overtime is available (was not enforced if departmental overtime needs were met for the month)
+* Must not have over 7% unplanned absences when compared to scheduled time to work

 #### Eligibility to Remain work from home:
 * Agent must have been eligible for ranking for 2 months